Rachidba/Nearby-Shops-App/README.md

 ```

 ### Spring Boot API
-You can deploy Spring Boot API with Maven Or with an
+You can deploy Spring Boot API with Maven Or with an IDE.

-I workerd with IntelliJ IDEA 2017.3.5 (Community Edition)
+I workerd with IntelliJ IDEA 2017.3.5 (Community Edition).

+Open Projetc with IntelliJ IDEA

+Import maven dependencies:
+Project > [your project name] > right click > Maven > Reimport

 ### Angular Client